Our Board of Directors

 Serving on the Board since 2016, Mrs. Lynn McGrade, is a partner at the Toronto office of Borden Ladner Gervais LLP.
 She is the Toronto Regional Leader of the Investment Management Group and head of the Firm’s UK desk.

 Lynn practices corporate law, specializing in issues relating to the investment management industry.
 Lynn is a recognized authority on securities registrant regulation, compliance and investment fund governance, and has extensive experience in merger and acquisition transactions in the investment industry.
 She is the Past President, Board of Directors, Duke of Edinburgh’s Award Program (Ontario) and a Recipient of the Women’s Executive Network (WXN) 2013 Canada’s Most Powerful Women: Top 100 Award.

-Mrs. McGrade serves as Vice-Chair and Secretary of the Board and is the Vice-Chair of the Finance and the Investment Committee, as well as a Board Champion for the Mental Health Campaign.
+Mrs. McGrade serves as Vice-Chair and Secretary of the Board and is the Vice-Chair of the Finance Committee and the Investment Committee, as well as a Board Champion for the Mental Health Campaign.

 Serving on the board since 2015, Mr. Alan Menkes is Co-President of Menkes Developments a multi-discipline real estate development company involved in the construction of commercial, office and industrial properties; single family home communities and high rise condominium; and mixed use buildings.
 He has spearheaded a number of high profile projects including the Four Seasons Hotel and Private Residences in Yorkville, Empress Walk Retail and Condominium Residences in North York City Centre and is currently overseeing Sugar Wharf, an 11.5 acre community of office, retail and residential on Toronto’s waterfront.